REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Dataset Generation

-To load a model into the simulator, we need to define some parameters such as scale, friction, and mass distribution.
-Specifically, to make the object graspable, we first sample a scale according to the longest side of the object’s bounding rectangle so that it is localized in the range between 8cm and 20cm.
-Currently, we assume that the mass of each object is evenly distributed and the density is set to $10^3 kg/m^3$,and the total mass can be calculated automatically in the simulator according to the size of objects.
+To load a model into the simulator, we need to define some parameters such as scale and friction.
+Specifically, to make the object graspable, we first sample a scale according to the longest side of the object's bounding box so that it is finalized in the range between 8cm and 20cm.
 For the friction, we sample the linear and angular damping coefficient between 1 and 1.5.